RPTools-org/ThunderbirdPlus/addon/doc/How to translate.md

 nvda-poeditMadeEasy-3.1-p03.nvda-addon

-`3.` The manifest.ini file must be manually in  the same folder of the local language ; (not translation system).

-This file must be translated manually in your language; (not translation system)

-The file must be encoded in UTF-8 format.

-You can open it with Notepad of Windows.

 ### Instructions for translators ###

 `1.` Install PoEdit.
 It is used for editting .po catalog files on a quick and easy way.